Adaptive MCMC for Generalized Method of Moments with Many Moment Conditions: Simulation Study

-Next, we compare the results for the adaptation strategies.
-There are four points worth mentioning.
+Next, we compare the results of the adaptation strategies.
+There are five points worth mentioning.
 First, \textit{Concurrent} does not work despite high computational cost.
 Second, the relative advantage of \textit{Stochastic} to \textit{Concurrent} in terms of numerical stability is in line with \citet{Yin2011}.
-Third, in terms of MSE and MAE, all \textit{Stochastic}, \textit{Continuous,} and \textit{Random} work well. \textit{Stochastic} is better than \textit{Continuous} and \textit{Random}, while \textit{Continuous} and \textit{Random} are comparable.
-Fourth, \textit{Random} is much faster than \textit{Stochastic} and \textit{Continuous}.
+Third, in terms of MSE, all \textit{Stochastic}, \textit{Continuous,} and \textit{Random} work well. \textit{Stochastic} is better than \textit{Continuous} and \textit{Random}, while \textit{Continuous} and \textit{Random} are comparable.
+Fourth, as the IQR estimates show, \textit{Continuous} and \textit{Random} are more optimistic than \textit{Stochastic}.
+Fifth, \textit{Random} is much faster than \textit{Stochastic} and \textit{Continuous}.
 Figure 2 provides a typical example of recursive posterior mean and the occurrence of random adaptation (NER estimator, $K=150$).
 From this figure, a posterior mean is fairly fast to converge, which indicates that most updates of the weighting matrix in \textit{Continuous} are essentially redundant.
-We find \textit{Random} has a good balance between statistical and computational efficiency.
-Compared with \textit{Random}, although \textit{Stochastic} is computationally demanding, it is more accurate and conservative, so that it is suitable for a final estimate.
+We find \textit{Random} has a good balance between statistical and computational efficiency; therefore, it is recommendable for a test run.
+Although \textit{Stochastic} is computationally demanding, it is more accurate and conservative than \textit{Random}.
+Therefore, it is suitable for a final estimate.